Tully BESS

 The proposal

-RWE Renewables Australia has submitted a Development Application (DA) to the Cassowary Coast Regional Council for a standalone, lithium-ion Battery Energy Storage System (BESS) near Tully in Far North Queensland, about 150 kilometres south of Cairns and 50 kilometres from Innisfail.
+RWE Renewables Australia is proposing a standalone, lithium-ion Battery Energy Storage System (BESS) near Tully in Far North Queensland, about 140 kilometres south of Cairns and 50 kilometres from Innisfail.

-The proposed project footprint is about nine hectares and is adjacent to Powerlink’s Tully Substation.
-The project is expected to have a 200+MW capacity – enough to power about 15,000 homes for four hours – and is the largest standalone BESS currently proposed for Far North Queensland.
+The proposed project footprint is about nine hectares and is adjacent to Powerlink’s Tully Substations.
+The project is expected to have a 200+MW/800MWh capacity – enough to power about 15,000 homes for four hours – and is the largest standalone BESS currently proposed for Far North Queensland.

 The Tully Substation is a key node supplying power to North and Far North Queensland.
 The Tully BESS would be a key piece of infrastructure in supporting energy storage development in regional Australia and would help make supply more secure for households and businesses.